Input / Output Architecture

 Bus is simply a common set of wires that connect all the

+computer devices and chips together.
 Some of these wires are used to transmit data.
 Some send housekeeping signals, like the clock pulse.
 Some transmit a number (the "address") that identifies a particular device or memory location.
 The computer chips watch the address wires and respond when their identifying number is transmitted.
 They then transfer data on the other wires.

 #caution : But bus is limited to wire lenght, no of connection.